MP for Southampton Test

 Parliamentary Secretary (Cabinet Office)

-Satvir Kaur is the Labour (Co-op) MP for Southampton Test, elected in July 2024.
-She currently serves as Parliamentary Secretary to the Cabinet Office (from September 2025).
-Her voting record places her on the centre-left of the Labour group and she demonstrates strong party loyalty.
+Satvir Kaur is the Labour (Co-op) MP for Southampton Test, elected in 2024.
+She has been Parliamentary Secretary to the Cabinet Office since September 2025.
+Her voting record places her on the centre-left with a high degree of party loyalty.

-Declared financial interest in land and property (within or outside the UK).
+Declared financial interest: ownership of land or property (within or outside the UK).

 Generated 21 February 2026